 Vatican City has played a central role in European history for centuries and boasts an incredibly rich cultural heritage that is famous all over the world.
 Home to the Pope, who is the head of the Catholic Church, Vatican City offers unique attractions such as St. Peter’s Basilica, the Sistine Chapel (featuring the renowned frescos of Renaissance painter Michelangelo), and the Vatican Museums, which draw millions of visitors each year.

 Vatican City also draws visitors on religious pilgrimage, especially during periods of significance in the Catholic liturgical year, such as Christmas or Easter.

-Health Information for Travelers to Vatican City
+Health information for travellers to Vatican City

-Canadians traveling on an ETIAS for Vatican City will be able to access excellent medical treatment while on their trip.
+Canadians travelling on an ETIAS for Vatican City will be able to access excellent medical treatment while on their trip.
 However, Canadian nationals are encouraged to avoid incurring large medical bills while in Vatican City by arrange health or travel insurance coverage before they leave Canada.

 The number for the emergency services in Vatican City is 112.

-Canadian Embassies and Consulates in Vatican City
+Canadian embassies and consulates in Vatican City

 Embassy of Canada in Vatican City